practicalli/clojure-web-services/relational-databases-and-sql/h2-database/schema-design.md

 ## Auto-increment values in H2 database
-The `IDENTITY` type is used for automatically generating an incriminating 64-bit long integer in H2 database.
+The `IDENTITY` type is used for automatically generating an incrementing 64-bit long integer in H2 database.

 ```sql
 CREATE TABLE public.account (